JarekB-dev/byron-air/README.md

 - Spreadsheet contains 17 Worksheets with European Countries and Airports inside them.

 - First Worksheet labeled "Bookings" contains all bookings information created by the User.
 Those information can be retrieved by the User via inputting Reservation Number in the application.

-### User Experience

-User while using the application show have clear understanding of what is happening on the screen and what is being expected from the User.
-Each step explains what input is being allowed and what are the choices to select from

 <a name="features"></a>